jhonsen/dj.github.io/_posts/2019-03-01-Obesity-Prediction.md

   **Figure 3**.
 Confusion matrices for LR and RF classifiers.
 These diagrams were generated using true and predicted target values of the test set.

 **Recovering Model Interpretability**.
 Although the RF classifier is known to be a robust model with high predictive power, it is a "black-box"-like model due to its low interpretability.
 To recover some of this aspect, I decided to use Local Interpretable Model-agnostic Explainer ([LIME]((https://github.com/marcotcr/lime))).
 This package allows us to investigate the effect of feature-variation on the prediction result.
 For instance, a given individual is predicted to be obese by the RF classifier, with  P(obese) of 0.59 (*left* of **Figure 4**).
 We could calculate how the P(obese) changes with the increase of a particular feature, or a combination of features.
 For this subject, the individual did not participate in any type of exercises, i.e. **0** *exerciseFrequency* (*right*).
-However, if a physician were to suggest an exercise plan for this individual, just by including 4 times a week (i.e., increasing *exerciseFrequency* from **0** to **4**), then the P(obese) would decrease to 0.56, indicating that this person would have lower chances of becoming obese.
+However, if a physician were to suggest an exercise plan for this individual, such as suggesting 4 exercises a week (i.e., increasing *exerciseFrequency* from **0** to **4**), then the P(obese) would decrease to 0.56, indicating that this person would have lower chances of becoming obese.
 This type of calculation can be performed for each feature, or any combinations of features, at any increments.
 LIME outputs the overall effect of feature changes on the prediction probabilities  (*middle* of figure).

   ![Fig4]({{site.url}}/images/LIME.png)